2 August 2019

-Built with an aim to bolster and serve the textile fraternity, the Customer has a market driven B2B portal that marked its existence in the year 2000 and since then, has consistently been growing in leaps and bounds.
-Their rich experience, commitment, accountability and innovations have helped to foster the business of small, medium and large companies and enterprises associated with us.
-With digital presence in more than 190 countries, the organization has been able to carve a niche for themselves in the industry.
+Built to bolster and serve the textile fraternity, the Customer has a market-driven B2B portal that marked its existence in the year 2000 and, since then, has consistently been growing in leaps and bounds.
+Their rich experience, commitment, accountability, and innovations have helped to foster the business of small, medium, and large companies and enterprises associated with us.
+With a digital presence in more than 190 countries, the organization has carved a niche in the industry.

-The Customer was looking to run their .NET based application on AWS Cloud.
+The Customer was looking to run their .NET-based application on AWS Cloud.
 They had 3 websites running.
 All sites had been developed on a 2-tier architecture with User Interface on a Database layer.
-All sites under the domains were running on 2 Web servers with SQL Server Standard edition as DB.
-Customer wanted to migrate their current infrastructure to AWS and looking for the same vendor to provide Managed Services.
+All sites under the domains ran on 2 Web servers with SQL Server Standard edition as DB.
+Customers wanted to migrate their current infrastructure to AWS, looking for the same vendor to provide Managed Services.

-- All the servers except the RDP server were hosted in private subnet.
+- All the servers except the RDP server were hosted in the private subnet.

-- Only load balancer and RDP servers were in public subnet.
+- Only the load balancer and RDP servers were in a public subnet.

-- The web servers had a file server mounted for use during deployments as well as user uploads.
+- The web servers had a file server mounted during deployments and user uploads.

 - SQL Server Standard License was included as part of the AWS Infra Cost.

-- Active Directory and DNS were run in High Availability mode across 2 AZ’s, one in an EC2 and one in file server.
+- Active Directory and DNS were run in High Availability mode across 2 AZs, one in an EC2 and one in the file server.

 - AWS S3 was used for any Data / Logs backups.

-- NAT Gateway was added which is Highly Available AWS Managed Service.
+- NAT Gateway was added, which is a Highly Available AWS Managed Service.

 - EBS – Extension of Hard disk size was automated to manage cost and data growth requirements.